 >>> from pybatfish.client.commands import * >>> from pybatfish.question.question import load_questions, list_questions >>> from pybatfish.question import bfq

-Here, the example network is being uploaded, but this location could also be a folder or a zip containing a custom network snapshot.
+Here, an example network that is part of the Pybatfish GitHub repo is being uploaded.
+In general, this location is a folder or a zip containing a network snapshot.
+See instructions for packaging snapshots.

 5. Ask a question about the snapshot, using one of the loaded templates (